VictoriaMetrics/VictoriaMetrics/docs/guides/getting-started-with-vm-operator.md

 example-vmcluster-persistent   2              2               2              5m53s   operational
 ```

+VictoriaMetrics Single Node has the functionality to parse data from different exporter but for the VictoriaMetrics Cluster this functionality has been implemented in the [VMAgent](https://docs.victoriametrics.com/vmagent.html).
+Also VMAgent has more flexibility such as the ability to push metrics instead of pulling them and need endpoint to write metrics to the [VictoriaMetrics Cluster](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html) and this endpoint is `vminsert`.
+For Kubernetes we used a Kubernetes service as endpoint to accept metrics.
-To scrape metrics from Kubernetes with a VictoriaMetrics Cluster we will need to install [vmagent](https://docs.victoriametrics.com/vmagent.html) with some additional configurations.
-To do so, please run the following command:
+To see k8s services, please run the following command:

 <div class="with-copy" markdown="1" id="services">